Anhui Province 安徽省

 Guo Yujie 郭玉洁 studied at the Fengtai Flower Drum Lantern Art School before she became a professional dancer with the Jiangsu Provincial Song and Dance Theater.
 She has performed at such occasions as the opening and closing ceremonies of the Second Asian Youth Games in Nanjing in 2013.

 Beijing Sports University’s highly competitive martial arts program was established in 1957 to pass on the traditional sport and its philosophy of mind and movement harmony.
 Professor Li Qiaoling 李巧玲 graduated and has taught traditional martial arts at the university for over thirty years.
 Li is the fifth generation of masters in the Shanxi xingyiquan technique, a unique martial arts style.
 She teaches other styles and routines such as tai chi and animal-mimicking forms.
-Li will be joined by two of her students, Chai Yunlong柴云龙 and Tian Mengyi 田梦艺, who have both won national and international awards.
+Li was joined by two of her students, Chai Yunlong柴云龙 and Tian Mengyi 田梦艺, who have both won national and international awards.
 Chai was the Tai Chi Champion at the Twelfth World Wushu (Martial Arts) Championships.

 Ha Yiqi 哈亦琦 is a fourth-generation kite maker whose family has been making kites in Beijing since the late 1800s.
 A talented artist, Ha studied both Western and traditional Chinese-style painting and was hired in 1980 by the newly formed Beijing Kite Association.
 After twelve years there, he started his own kite design company.
 Through the years, Ha has been methodically working to document and recreate all 250 or so of his father and grandfather’s designs, which he plans to eventually donate to the government.
 In 2008, Ha kites were inscribed on the national list of intangible cultural heritage.
 To insure that the family tradition continues, Ha has taken his nephew, Ha Xin 哈歆, as an apprentice.